moveit/moveit.ros.org/documentation/concepts/index.markdown

 ### **The Motion Planning Plugin**

 MoveIt works with motion planners through a _plugin_ interface.
 This allows MoveIt to communicate with and use different motion planners from multiple libraries, making MoveIt easily extensible.
 The interface to the motion planners is through a ROS Action or service (offered by the _move_group_ node).
 The default motion planners for move_group are configured using OMPL and the MoveIt interface to OMPL by the MoveIt Setup Assistant.
+Other planners that are available by default are the Pilz industrial motion planner and CHOMP.

 ### **The Motion Plan Request**

-The motion plan request clearly specifies what you would like the motion planner to do.
+The motion plan request specifies what you would like the motion planner to do.
 Typically, you will be asking the motion planner to move an arm to a different location (in joint space) or the end-effector to a new pose.
-Collisions are checked for by default (including self-collisions).
-You can _attach_ an object to the end-effector (or any part of the robot), e.g. if the robot picks up an object.
-This allows the motion planner to account for the motion of the object while planning paths.
-You can also specify constraints for the motion planner to check - the inbuilt constraints provided by MoveIt are _kinematic constraints_:
+Collisions are checked for by default (including self-collisions and attached objects).
+You can also specify the planner via the _planning_pipeline_ and _planner_id_ parameters, and the constraints for the motion planner to check - the inbuilt constraints provided by MoveIt are _kinematic constraints_:

 - Position constraints - restrict the position of a link to lie within a region of space